posm/posm-build/README.md

 To add SuperPOSM capabilities (OpenDroneMap + GeoTIFF processing), add `docker redis opendronemap imagery` to the list of modules being deployed.

+The minimal list of modules for SuperPOSM is: `base virt nginx admin docker redis opendronemap imagery`.

 Hardware Requirements
 =====================
 * At least 2GB RAM, 8GB preferred